Armenia: Post-Soviet independence

+21st century

+In the 21st century, Armenia continued to face many hardships.
 The 2018 Armenian Revolution was a series of anti-government protests in Armenia from April to May 2018 staged by various political and civil groups led by a member of the Armenian parliament — Nikol Pashinyan (head of the Civil Contract party).
 Protests and marches took place initially in response to Serzh Sargsyan's third consecutive term as President of Armenia and later against the Republican Party controlled government in general.
-Pashinyan declared it a "velvet revolution."
+Pashinyan declared the movement, which led to Sargsyan's resignation, a "velvet revolution".

-In March 2018, Armenian parliament elected Armen Sarkissian as the new President of Armenia.
+In March 2018, the Armenian parliament elected Armen Sarkissian as the new President of Armenia.
 The controversial constitutional reform to reduce presidential power was implemented, while the authority of the prime minister was strengthened.
 In May 2018, parliament elected opposition leader Nikol Pashinyan as the new prime minister.
 His predecessor Serzh Sargsyan resigned two weeks earlier following widespread anti-government demonstrations.

 On 27 September 2020, a full-scale war erupted due to the unresolved Nagorno-Karabakh conflict.
 Both the armed forces of Armenia and Azerbaijan reported military and civilian casualties.
 The Nagorno-Karabakh ceasefire agreement to end the six-week war between Armenia and Azerbaijan was seen by many as Armenia's defeat and capitulation.
 The year-long March of Dignity protests forced early elections.

 On 20 June 2021, Pashinyan's Civil Contract party won an early parliamentary election.
 Acting Prime Minister Nikol Pashinyan was officially appointed to the post of prime minister by Armenia's President Armen Sarkissian.
 In January 2022, Armenian President Armen Sarkissian resigned from office, stating that the constitution no longer gives the president sufficient powers or influence.
 On 3 March 2022, Vahagn Khachaturyan was elected as the fifth president of Armenia in the second round of parliamentary vote.
 The next month yet more protests broke out.